lucarossi9/statistical_computation_4/index.md

 <br/><center>
 $$k\left(x_{a}, x_{b}\right)=\sigma^{2} \exp \left(-\frac{2}{\ell^{2}} \sin ^{2}\left(\pi \frac{\left|x_{a}-x_{b}\right|}{p}\right)\right)
 $$</center><br/>
 For the latent factors, we used Gaussians to be able to marginalize in closed form.
 This should no be a big assumption as we do not have parametric restrictions on the function $$f(x) = y$$ (e.g the Gaussian can be implicitely transformed by $$f$$).
 Nevertheless we still have to set the mean.
 If previous information is available, like noisy observations of the cells changepoint (ref) it is always better to use that.
-However in the case that previous information is not available we propose to set the prior using Uniform Manifold Approximation and Projection techniques (UMAP).
+However in the case that previous information is not available we propose to set the prior using Uniform Manifold Approximation and Projection techniques (UMAP). <br/>

+UMAP is a novel manifold learning technique  for general non-linear dimensionality reduction.
+It is constructed from a theoretical framework based in Riemannian geometry and it allows to  perform embeddings to non-Euclidean spaces (like the unit circle).
+The only general assumption of UMAP are that

+- The data is uniformly distributed in the low dimensional manifold

+- The metric can be approximated as locally constant

+- The manifold is locally connected

+Although the assumptions may seem very strong they are not.
+In the setting of Riemannian geometry the first assumption can be easily tackled.
+For any data distribution with respect to the inherited metric, we can find a Riemannian metric such that the  data is approximately uniformly distributed.
+Regarding the second assumption, it just says that for every point there exists some neighborhood on which the metric is approximately constant.
+This can be satisfied without any consequences in a finite data setting.
+Finally, the last assumption basically means that we cannot have a point that is completely isolated from the rest, but we can still have a non-connected manifold.

 ### Results GPLVM